 - Drugs.
 No drugs except those authorised by a Doctor.

 Asthma affects 1 in 10 children and 1 in 20 adults.
 The appointments are run by the Nurses aim to provide consistent and organised care.
-The emphasis is on better education, monitoring of peak flow, management plans, checking inhaler technique, choosing the best device to suit the patient, etc. Telephone your Surgery for an appointment.
+The emphasis is on better education, monitoring of peak flow, management plans, checking inhaler technique, choosing the best device to suit the patient, etc. Telephone the Surgery for an appointment.
 It is practice policy that all asthmatics should have their asthma assessed at least once a year.

 Blood Pressure Clinic